 DescriptionThe first building denoting Missouri's capital city, completed in 1826, was destroyed by fire in 1837; a new one begun the same year burned after it was struck by lightning in 1911.
 The present structure was built in 1918.
-The Governor's Residence was built in 1871 on the site of the original Capitol.
-Guided tours of the residence are given Tues. and Thurs.
-10-noon and 1-3 (also Wed. in spring).
+The Governor's Mansion was built in 1871 on the site of the original Capitol.
+Guided tours of the residence are given Tues.-Thurs.
+9-11:30, May-July and Sept.-Nov.
 To arrange a tour contact the governor's office; phone (573) 751-7929.

 Jefferson Landing State Historic Site, on the river at the end of Jefferson Street, preserves three buildings that were the center of Jefferson City's 19th-century river trade: The 1839 Lohman Building, the 1854 Christopher Maus House and the 1855 Union Hotel.
 A visitor center in the Lohman Building offers a small museum and an audiovisual presentation about the history of the landing and Jefferson City.

 Also of interest is the Safety Education Center and Law Enforcement Museum at the Missouri State Highway Patrol, 1510 E. Elm St. Exhibits include law enforcement antiques and five completely equipped patrol cars dating from 1931 to the present.
 Phone (573) 526-6149 Mon.-Fri.
 8-5.